jadijadi/lpic1book/content/1032_process_text_streams_using_filters.md

 ### wc

 The `wc` is _word count_.
-It counts the lines, words and bytes in the input stream.
+It counts the lines, words, and bytes in the input stream.

 ```text
 jadi@funlife:~/w/lpic/101$ wc mydata